Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Results

 Let us start by showing that our data set is sufficiently large for the case of $\Delta t_h = 45\,\text{min}$ and $t_f = 15\,\text{min}$.
-For that purpose, we reduce artificially the size of our data by using a subset only.
-Within the subset, we repeatedly apply the decision rule Eq.\ (\ref{eq:decision rule}) to obtain predictions for all the future states and these can then be compared with the actual values to compute the informedness.
+For that purpose, we test the {informedness} found on a subset of the data.
+Within the subset, we repeatedly apply the decision rule equation (\ref{eq:decision rule}) to obtain predictions for all the future states and these can then be compared with the actual values to compute the informedness.
 In Fig. \ref{fig:matrix}B we show the dependence of the informedness on the size of the data set.
-We find that the informedness converges in all four channels before the full data is used.
-However, for longer predictive patterns, we do not observe full convergence (see Supplementary Material, Section S3) indicating that $\Delta t_h = 45\,\text{min}$ is the longest predictive pattern for which we can compute the upper bound on the informedness.
+We find that the informedness converges for all four activity types before the full data is used.
+However, for longer predictive patterns, we do not observe full convergence (see the Materials and Methods paragraph on the informedness convergence) indicating that $\Delta t_h = 45\,\text{min}$ is the longest predictive pattern for which we can compute the upper bound on the informedness.
 In Fig. \ref{fig:matrix}C, we show the dependence of the informedness on the length of the predictive pattern.
 The connected data points correspond to true upper bounds on the informedness, while the unconnected data points are limited by statistics.
 Here we use the full size of the data set and fix $t_f = 15\,\text{min}$.
 The graph clearly illustrates that the system has a memory, since the informedness improves as more of the past is included (when not limited by statistics).
-Predictive patterns of length $\Delta t_h = 45\,\text{min}$ allow us to successfully predict 71\% of the activity and 85\% of the inactivity in the four channels for the near future, $t_f = 15\,\text{min}$.
+Predictive patterns of length $\Delta t_h = 45\,\text{min}$ allow us to successfully predict 71\% of the activity and 85\% of the inactivity for the four activity types in the near future, $t_f = 15\,\text{min}$.